Tariq Aziz: Representative of Iraq

-Iraq war
+Iraq War

 In October 2000, the then-junior Minister for Foreign Affairs from Britain, Peter Hain, set up a secret war avoidance team to carry messages back and forth between himself and Aziz.
 After initial cooperation, Aziz rebuffed the delegations.
+He mounted a violent attack on President Bush and his ally, Tony Blair, characterising America in 2002 as the “dictator of the world” in 2002.

 On 14 February 2003, Aziz reportedly had an audience with Pope John Paul II and other officials in Vatican City, where, according to a Vatican statement, he communicated "the wish of the Iraqi government to co-operate with the international community, notably on disarmament".
 The same statement said that the Pope "insisted on the necessity for Iraq to faithfully respect and give concrete commitments to resolutions of the United Nations Security Council, which is the guarantor of international law".